-Status: This bill is located in the Senate Committee on Appropriations.
+Status: This bill was introduced on February 11, 2021 and is located in the Senate Committee on Appropriations.
+This bill will likely not progress as it is considered dead.

-Summary: This would establish the Frontline COVID-19 Provider Mental Health Resiliency Act of 2021, which would require the Department of Consumer Affairs (DCA) to establish a mental health resiliency program, until Jan 1, 2025, in consultation with relevant health arts boards (which are defined under the amendments listed below).
+Summary: This would establish the Frontline COVID-19 Provider Mental Health Resiliency Act of 2021, which would require the Department of Consumer Affairs (DCA) to establish a mental health resiliency program, until Jan 1, 2025, in consultation with relevant boards.
 Under the program, the DCA would contract with one or more vendors of mental health services, as defined, for the duration of the program.
 The individual boards would be required to notify licensees and professionals of the program, establish application requirements - including that the applicant was a frontline COVID-19 worker, and require that all eligible licensees be granted access to the program.
 An applicant who knowingly makes a false statement on an application for the program is guilty of a misdemeanor.

-Board Position: At its August 9, 2021 meeting, the Board chose to maintain its [watch] position.
+Board Position: The Board has maintained its [watch] position.